Republic of Ireland grab late winner after waterlogged pitch delay, Wales beaten by Denmark - Women's Nations League round-up

-Republic of Ireland beat Albania courtesy of Denise O'Sullivan's 88th-minute winner; The pitch in Shkoder became waterlogged with the game still goalless and the second half was delayed for an hour
+Esmee Brugts' second-half goal sees Netherlands past Scotland at Hampden Park; Republic of Ireland beat Albania courtesy of Denise O'Sullivan's 88th-minute winner; The pitch in Shkoder became waterlogged with the game still goalless and the second half was delayed for over an hour

 The Republic of Ireland overcame Albania 1-0 in their Women's Nations League contest after the match resumed after a lengthy delay at half-time following torrential rain.